ganeshnikhil/movie_api/README.md

 **Installation:**

+1. **Prerequisites:** Ensure you have Python (version 3.x recommended) and pip (the package installer) installed on your system.
+You can verify this by running `python --version` and `pip --version` in your terminal.
+2. **Create a virtual environment (recommended):** This helps isolate project dependencies and avoid conflicts.
+You can use tools like `venv` or `virtualenv` for this.
-1. Python (version 3.x recommended)
+3. Python (version 3.x recommended)
-2. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt`

 **Usage:**